gispos/AvsPmod/README.md

 - Press left and use mouse wheel: changes the zoom
 - Press Ctrl and double click on the video window increases the height a few pixels
 - If tab change for mouse browse buttons selected, press Ctrl or move the mouse on the slider area and bookmark jump is used.
 - When the mouse pointer is in the video slider area.
 Press Ctrl and use mouse browse buttons only trim editor marks would be selected
+- When the mouse pointer is in the video slider area.
+Press Alt and use mouse browse buttons only bookmarks with title would be selected

 ##### On script window:
 - Press left and right click: The # character is removed or added at the beginning of the selected lines
-- if a boolean selected (True, False) the value does change
+- If a boolean selected (True, False) the value does change

+##### On slider window:
+- If direct slider update enabled (only with preview filters), can then be deactivated by pressing Ctrl on slider move

 ##### Furthermore
 - On the video slider right click to add or remove a bookmark